pmazak/bdd-starter/README.md

 ======
 **Requires** [Gradle][gradle] (0.9+) to build/run.

-Offers a sample [Cucumber][cucumber] feature file with step definitions coded in Groovy.
-Stub created for writing step definitions in Java too.
-You can mix both!
-Uses [cuke4duke][cuke4duke].
+Creates a blank project with sample [Cucumber][cucumber] tests.
+This is ready to go as a standalone app to BDD-test your real app.
+Uses [cuke4duke][cuke4duke] so the step definitions are in Groovy/Java.

 First time only
 ===